lingo/gitmacros/README.md

     Show files which have only had their permissions changed, not content
  -	`git-root`
     Find the top-level path of this git repository
+ -  `git-undo-ws`
+    Attempt to undo changes in a file which are only whitespace changes

 ### Weirdos ###
  -  git-add-this-submodule